-- The Data Working Group (DWG) will coordinate data requirements.
-Participant infrastructure build teams will load data with the SI Test Data Manager coordinating. - Test Participants will be required to load the Industry Standing Data prior to commencement of testing.
-Details will be provided via the Data Working Group and other communications from the Data Workstream. - Test Participants need to ensure the correct data requirements are confirmed prior to testing in relation to the testing schedule. - Test Participants will need to ensure their own data migration or ETL processes are in place to load their own business data. - Business data integrity checks may be specified for SIT by the SI Test Data Manager, which Test Participants would need to execute.
+- The Code Bodies will coordinate the data requirements and distribution of data.
+Participant infrastructure build teams will load data. - Test Participants will be required to load the Industry Standing Data prior to commencement of testing.
+Details will be provided via the Data Working Group and other communications from the Data Workstream. - Test Participants need to ensure the correct data requirements are confirmed prior to testing in relation to the testing schedule. - Test Participants will need to ensure their own data migration or ETL processes are in place to load their own business data.